qala-io/java-course/docs/programme/maven.md

 an issue these 2 tools are there to help.
 Your IDE probably has means to generate both of them - try to find the shortcuts, you'll need this often.

-# Step 2 - Lifecycles, phases, plugins
+# Step 2 - Lifecycle, phases, plugins

 * Learn what Plugins are and what is a `goal` ([link](./articles/maven-plugins.md))
 * Read and learn what is a lifecycle and which lifecycles Maven has.
 Explore which phases each of the lifecycle has.